-The phrase “Cash is King” does tend to evoke warm feelings from most people in the business world; however, anyone engaged in business must understand that failing to follow the rules imposed by the Federal Government, will create a situation where cash is definitely not king.
+The phrase “Cash is King” evokes warm feelings from most people in the business world.
+However, anyone engaged in business must understand that failing to follow the rules imposed by the U.S. federal government will create a situation where cash is definitely not king.

 How you handle cash can define whether you are a law-abiding citizen or are guilty of a federal crime.
 Whether your money was earned honestly is irrelevant.
 What really matters is how you deposit or withdraw your money at your local bank.

 The U.S. federal government has for some time had on the books the Financial Record Keeping and Reporting of Currency and Foreign Transaction Act of 1970, widely known as the Bank Secrecy Act (BSA).
 The BSA requires financial institutions in the United States to maintain appropriate records and file certain reports involving currency transactions and customer relationships.

 Banks satisfy the BSA primarily with Currency Transaction Reports (CTRs) and Suspicious Activity Reports (SARs).
 U.S. financial institutions must file a CTR and a Financial Crimes Enforcement Network (FinCEN) Form 104 for every transaction over $10,000.

 Just to be clear, a currency transaction is anything involving the physical transfer of currency from one person to another.
 That means deposits, withdrawals, exchanges, transfers of currency and other payments.
 Currency is defined as the currency and coin that is accepted as money in the country of issue, whether that is the United States or another country.

 Although the law was enacted to detect criminal profits or prevent avoidance of income taxes, the law prohibiting “currency structuring” is not limited only to those involved in criminal activities.

 This begs the question “Can I break up my currency transactions into multiple, smaller amounts to avoid being reported the government?”